Inflation with vector fields revisited: heavy entropy perturbations and primordial black holes: EFT under massive entropy mode

+The evolution of curvature perturbation on large scales is sourced by the non-adiabatic perturbation $\dot{\zeta}=-\delta P_{\text{nad}}H/(\rho+p)$ \cite{Garcia-Bellido:1995hsq,Wands:2000dp,Finelli:2000ya}.
+Then from the leading-order solution of entropy perturbation, the non-adiabatic mode can be represented as

-Different from multi-scalar inflation, where the non-decaying non-adibatic modes will source to curvature modes so that $\zeta$ evolves on super-horizon.
+The adiabatic initial condition ensures that the r.h.s. should be relatively small enough on large scales.
+We can see that the entropy fluctuation doesn't decay outside the horizon but is proportional to the curvature fluctuation if $\zeta=\text{constant}$ on the super-horizon.
+Unlike multi-scalar inflation, where non-decaying non-adiabatic modes will source to curvature modes so that $\zeta$ evolves on the super-horizon.
 In dilation-gauge inflation, we have constant $\zeta$ for non-decaying $\mathcal{F}$.
-In other words, $\mathcal{F}$ doesn't play the role of non-adiabatic mode in dilaton-gauge inflation.
-For mid-value $h\lesssim\mathcal{O}(0.1)$, where $|m_s|\sim H$, the sub-leading terms in $\delta P_{\text{nad}}$ become important and the curvature perturbation evolves on super-horizon.
-These non-adiabatic contributions are from the cumulative modes (\ref{massivemode}).
+In other words, For the large $h$ case, $\mathcal{F}$ doesn't play the role of non-adiabatic mode in dilaton-gauge inflation.
 We show this non-adiabatic occurrence for mild $h\lesssim\mathcal{O}(0.1)$ in Figure \ref{fig:Nad}.

 One of the most important findings from this result is that the cumulative modes (\ref{massivemode}) decay away for large $h$.
-Because for large $h$, the modes (\ref{Flo}) on super-horizon are exactly the constant solutions of the adiabatic mode (\ref{Fzeta}).
-The decaying modes can be also obtained through solving the equation of motion (\ref{fulleom}), which has been studied in spatially flat gauge in \cite{Chen:2022ccf}.
+Because for large $h$, the modes (\ref{Flo}) on the super-horizon are exactly the constant solutions of the adiabatic mode (\ref{Fzeta}).
+The decaying modes can be also obtained through solving the equation of motion (\ref{fulleom}), which has been studied in the spatially flat gauge in \cite{Chen:2022ccf}.
 The decaying mode is $\zeta\propto (-k\tau)^{(3-\sqrt{9-96h^2})/2}$.
 For small $h$ we can expand this solution and find that the leading correction is proportional to e-folding number $\ln(-k\tau)=N$, which is the solution (\ref{massivemode}).